 - University of the Arts Helsinki, Theatre Academy (Finland)

-- Freie Universität Berlin, Institute of Theater Studies (Germany)
+- Freie Universität Berlin, Institute for Theater Studies (Germany)

 - University of Cologne, Faculty of Arts and Humanities, Institute of Media Culture and Theatre (Germany)